tagspaces/documentation/README.md

 > * ⚒ - means that the section is not ready yet and may contain unclear or not up-to-date information

 ## What is TagSpaces ?
 TagSpaces is an open source, cross-platform, no backend, no login, no cloud personal data manager and file navigator.
 It helps organize your files, photos and other documents with tags on different platforms and/or devices, according to your own preferences and following your own logic, by using the same smart and friendly interface everywhere.
-Here is a short introducing video:
+Here is a short introducing video showing TagSpaces in action:

 <iframe width="640" height="480" src="https://www.youtube-nocookie.com/embed/8rMo5EFAqgM?rel=0" frameborder="0" allowfullscreen></iframe>